Thank you for your interest in Pam Wingard Fine Art! Here you can find more info and photos to help share my story.

 Pam spent the next several years raising her family in Charlotte and painting coastal landscapes inspired by travels with her husband and kids.

 In 2023, she finally moved near the coast full-time.
 That move didn't come without difficulties.
-She had lost her husband suddenly in 2021 after almost 30 years of marriage.
+She lost her husband suddenly in 2021 after almost 30 years of marriage.
 He was her best friend and grad-school sweetheart.
 She needed a fresh start.

 Now, she is inspired every day by the beautiful landscape of the Lowcountry.